Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 The Bottom Line

-Proton Pass and 1Password are both well-built, genuinely secure password managers.
+Both Proton Pass and 1Password use strong security models and independent validation.
 The right choice depends on which set of trade-offs fits your organization.

-Proton Pass delivers strong security — full metadata encryption, Swiss jurisdiction, open-source transparency — at a price that makes enterprise-grade password management accessible to small businesses.
-The growing Proton ecosystem adds long-term value for organizations looking to consolidate tools under one privacy-focused vendor.
+Proton Pass delivers strong security — open-source transparency, Swiss jurisdiction, and Proton ecosystem consolidation — at a price that makes business-grade password management accessible to small teams.
+The growing Proton Workspace adds long-term value for organizations looking to consolidate tools under one privacy-focused vendor.

 For a broader comparison including NordPass and Bitwarden, see our best password manager for small business guide.
 We've also published dedicated comparisons for NordPass vs Proton Pass and Proton Pass vs Bitwarden.
 For a deep dive into Proton Pass's admin features and encrypted documentation workflow, read our full Proton Pass Business review.